andreistefanciprian/pod-labeler-k8s-webhook/README.md

 ## Overview

-This project implements a Kubernetes MutatingAdmissionWebhook, which acts as an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) in the Kubernetes cluster.
-The MutatingAdmissionWebhook intercepts incoming Pod creation API requests before persisting the object, providing an opportunity to modify the request.
+This project implements a Kubernetes MutatingAdmissionWebhook, serving as an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) in the Kubernetes cluster.

-The primary goal of this webhook is to automatically add an additional label to Pods during creation.
-When a Pod creation request is made, the MutatingAdmissionWebhook checks if the target namespace has the label `pod-labeler=enabled`.
-If this label is present, the webhook modifies the request by adding a new label to the Pod: ```app=auto-labeled```.
+The webhook intercepts Pod creation requests and automatically adds an extra label to Pods (eg: ```app=auto-labeled```) if their target namespace has the label ```pod-labeler=enabled```.

-However, it's essential to highlight that the webhook code can be easily adapted to perform various other modifications to the Pod objects based on specific use cases.
-For instance, you can modify the webhook code to:
+Additionally, the webhook code can be easily modified to perform various other changes to Pod objects, such as altering their names, adding security parameters or injecting a sidecar.

-- Change the Pod name based on certain rules or conventions.
-- Add security parameters, such as setting resource limits and requests for containers.
-- Change the container image registry or version to enforce security best practices.
-- Inject sidecar containers to enhance the functionality of Pods.

 ## Prerequisites